tracyspells/mara/README.md

 # mara

 </div>

-# **WARNING**
-Do not use this library.
-It's not production ready and it never will be.

 ---

 _Mara_ is a lightweight state container that allows you to write simple code to manage state in Roblox.